ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 (Note: the variable `missing` is a list of diff-in-diff comparisons that failed.)

 ## Optional steps
 The sample session above uses the information already in the repository about Georgia and the particular results file.
-If you wish to create these files yourself from scratch, follow thses optional steps.
+If you wish to create these files yourself from scratch, follow these optional steps.

 ### Specify contests totals for data quality check
 The data loading process includes checking contest totals against reference totals in [src/reference_results/Georgia.tsv](../src/reference_results/Georgia.tsv).
 You may wish to add some reference totals to this file.